 Yeah.
 Been there.

 The short answer: 52 inches is 4 feet 4 inches.
-On the flip side, or 4.
-333... feet if you're into decimals.
+Or 4.333...
+On the flip side, feet if you're into decimals.
 But the real answer — the one that actually helps you — is understanding why this conversion trips people up and how to never guess again.

 What Is an Inch-to-Foot Conversion Really